mgrojo/coap_spark/client/tests/coap_client_tests.md

   - Then I get no error
   - And output contains `welcome to the ETSI plugtest! last change:`

+### Scenario: explicit get method with IP and path
+  - When I run `../bin/coap_client -m get coap://134.102.218.18/test`
+  - Then I get no error
+  - And output contains `welcome to the ETSI plugtest! last change:`

 ### Scenario: get method with port and path
   - When I run `../bin/coap_client coap://coap.me:5683/test`
   - Then I get no error